Intel CEO sold shares before chip security flaw disclosed

-CEO Brian Krzanich sold about $39 million in stocks and options in late November, before the security vulnerability was publicly known.
+CEO Brian Krzanich sold about US$39 million ($54m) in stocks and options in late November, before the security vulnerability was publicly known.
 Intel says it was notified about the bugs in June.

 The company didn't respond to inquiries about the timing of Krzanich's divestments, but a spokeswoman told MarketWatch it was unrelated to the security flaws.